EdDataScienceEES/tutorial-Kirstb-04/index.md

 ### Tips for a professional Markdown

-The style and layout of your Markdown will vary depending on your specific project, but in this section I will go over some general tips that are good to keep in mind!
+The style and layout of your Markdown will vary depending on your specific project, but in this section, I will go over some general tips that are good to keep in mind!

 When trying to make a document look good it can be easy to under or over do-it.
-Plain black and white text is proffessional right?
-Adding lots of colours and pictures will make it more interesing!
+Plain black and white text is professional right?
+Adding lots of colours and pictures will make it more interesting!
 No and no. It's tricky but you need to find a balance.
-A plain document can be boring and tedious to read, whilst a document that uses an array of colours and pictures without adding to the readers understanding can be overwhelming and unproffessional.
+A plain document can be boring and tedious to read, whilst a document that uses an array of colours and pictures without adding to the readers understanding can be overwhelming and unprofessional.

-For example look at these three Markdown examples on creating a BBC news story:
+For example, look at these three Markdown examples on creating a BBC news story:
 1. [Too simple](Example_markdowns/BBC_too_simple.md)

 <img width="400" alt="image" src="https://github.com/user-attachments/assets/bcf290ce-08bc-49c3-b9bd-5e06e628146d">